-The member states of the CCTS are Azerbaijan, Kazakhstan, Kyrgyzstan and Turkey.
+At this moment, the members of the CCTS are Azerbaijan, Kazakhstan, Kyrgyzstan and Turkey.
 Hungary has the observer status at the CCTS.
-The responsibility for monitoring implementation the CCTS decisions, preparation and holding meetings at the highest and expert levels is conferred to the Secretariat of organization with its Headquarters located in Istanbul.
+The responsibility for the monitoring of the implementation of decisions of the CCTS summits, preparation and holding meetings at the highest and expert levels was conferred to the Secretariat of organization with the headquarters located in Istanbul.

 Secretary General of CCTS is B.Amreyev, the representative of Kazakhstan (from September 3, 2018).

 Within CCTS the Council of Heads of States, the Council of Ministers of Foreign Affairs, the Senior Officials Committee, the Council of Elders, and meetings of heads and experts of official bodies in sphere of economy, investment, customs, transportation, education, tourism, information and other spheres are held annually.
 Currently, on the initiative of the First President of the Republic of Kazakhstan - Elbasy Nursultan Nazarbayev the Member States are discussing the issue of carrying out the reforms of the Turkic cooperation organizations in order to increase their efficiency, functional flexibility and adaptation to up-to-date requirements.

 The I Summit of CCTS took place on October 21, 2011 in Almaty (Kazakhstan) on the subject “Economic cooperation of the Turkic speaking states”.